-Students are required to redeem N-Award Warning Letters as required.
-If the student wants to submit an appeal, the onus is on the student to ensure that all necessary documentation is completed and submitted (including medical certificates) to the deputy principal on the first day of their return, as indicated by documentation.
-The deputy principal will then make a determination.
-In the case of an unsuccessful appeal, a ZERO mark will be awarded.
+Students will be encouraged to redeem N-Award warnings, if there are grounds for an appeal, however, the onus rests with the student to ensure that all necessary documentation is completed and submitted (including medical certificates) to the Deputy Principal within a week of the issuing of the N-Award Warning Letter.
+The Deputy Principal will then make a decision as to whether the appeal is granted or not.
+In the case of an unsuccessful appeal, a zero mark will be awarded.
 However, the task must still be completed to the satisfaction of the Head Teacher concerned to redeem the N-Award warning.

-It must be noted that poor attendance or refusal to participate in class, practical activities, excursion experiences, experiments, whole class demonstrations and the like often cannot be easily re-enacted and redemption opportunities will only occur if practical to do so.
-Missing important in-class lesson experiences may diminish a student's chances of receiving a higher grade.
+It must be noted that because of poor attendance or refusal to participate in class, practical activities, excursion experiences, experiments, whole class demonstrations and the like often cannot be easily represented or redone and will only occur if practical to do so.
+Missing important in-class lesson experiences may render a student incapable of receiving a higher grade.